bollu/minitt/README.md

 # NBE

+we need to define value representations of each _introduction form_ / _constructor_,
+because these are the values that can be built up.
+Therefore, we will *never get stuck* at a constructor, because we can *always* build a value from a constructor.

 We see that the neutral terms in NBE correspond only to _eliminators_.
 The intuition is that constructors are always "freely buildable", since they are the free fragment of the semantics.
 The only place where reduction/computation/crunching happens is at the eliminators.
 Thus,